tomgsmith99/forter-auth0/readme.md

 With the accuracy of Forter's AI-based decisions, you can greatly reduce the frequency of your MFA challenges, which of course reduces friction for your end-users.

 You can thus reduce friction for your end-users while at the same time increase the confidence that successful authentications are not bad actors.

+You can see a step-by-step depiction of the flow [here](https://tomgsmith99-images.s3.amazonaws.com/forter/forter_auth0.png).

 ### Key Elements ###